International Wado Federation

-International Wado Federation Associate Members are self-governing ‘autonomous’ members and will be considered ‘Allied Members’ to the IWF.
-The IWF will have no control over Associate Members as they will have their own Constitution/Rules & Regulations, Insurance Procedures and Member Protection Policies, etc., (including Child & Vulnerable Adults Protection Policy) for self-governance within their own Group/Association.
-For further details please see Rules & Regulations.
+IWF Associate Members are self-governing ‘autonomous’ members and will be considered ‘Allied Members’ to the IWF.
+The IWF will have no control over Associate Members as they will have their own Constitution/Rules & Regulations, Insurance Procedures and Member Protection Policies, etc., (including Child & Vulnerable Adults Protection Policy) for self-governance within their own Group or Association.

 For those who seek a more closer affiliation (Direct/Full Membership, etc.), please consider membership with our National or Continental Representatives.